Today we can pay back a friend via text, send money overseas with just a few clicks or apply for a credit card without ever talking to a real person.

 Advance loan fee scams involving guaranteeing approval as a way to receive money from “application or processing” fees charged to the loan applicant, or access to the applicant’s bank account or Social Security number.
 A reputable

 lender may offer advice as to whether a loan may be right for you, but they won’t make any guarantees and they won’t charge hefty, up-front fees.

 Many timeshare owners made the leap to own their little slice of paradise in an emotional, impulsive state – likely on vacation after a lengthy sales pitch.
 One researcher even found that 85% of timeshare buyers regret their purchase.
-Unfortunately, most timeshare commitments are very difficult for owners to exit - some even pass timeshares on to owners’ children or require very expensive payouts to
+Unfortunately, most timeshare commitments are very difficult for owners to exit - some even pass timeshares on to owners’ children or require very expensive payouts to opt out.

 As a result, timeshare resale, or “buyback” companies are cropping up.
 While some resale companies are legitimate and do help owners rid themselves of their timeshares, others are nothing short of a scam.

 How can you avoid a timeshare scam?
 Do your research before making any commitments or payments – ask friends what they’ve used or check the company with the Better Business Bureau.

 Prepaid debit cards offer consumers the opportunity to deposit money on a prepaid card, promising easier and quicker access to funds and the chance to avoid the “hassle” of opening a bank account.

 Unfortunately this convenience can come at a steep price.
 Prepaid cards almost always come with a variety of unique fees, including paying to use an ATM, reload the card, activate it, or a monthly maintenance fee.
 Plus, if you loose the card, it can be difficult to recoup the funds.

 Bankrate.com offers a helpful article about prepaid debit pros and cons.
 If you’re looking for a simple way to manage